MN-MTB/PyForks/README.md

 ## About

 PyForks has been designed to help me automate much of the manual data aggregation I was doing in order to build metrics for my local city and state trail systems.
 For example: [wlmt.mn-mtb.com](http://wlmt.mn-mtb.com).
-The end goal of this project is the ability to make it much easier to pull data down that people are interested in and analyze it in a way that non-technical individuals can digest and understand impact in hopes of additional funding and intrest.
+The end goal of this project is the ability to make it much easier to pull data down that people are interested in and analyze it in a way that non-technical individuals can digest and understand impact in hopes of additional funding and interest.

 ## Installation & Documentation